Zoom on the A-iPower SUA2000iD

 Thanks to its dual-fuel technology, the A-iPower SUA2000iD delivers 120V and offers power and versatility.
 When gasoline-powered, it benefits from a running wattage of 1600W and a peak wattage of 2000W.
 When propane-powered, it has 1500 rated watts and 1800 peak watts.
-Additionally, as the generator is parallel capable (parallel kit included), it can be linked to a second unit for more power.
+In addition, as it is parallel capable (parallel kit included), this power can be doubled when linked to another similar or compatible unit.

-The inverter generator is rated for a noise of 52 dBA (just slightly more noisy than a quiet suburb).
-Its starting mechanism is based on a conventional pull-start mechanism.
+At a noise rating of 52 dBA (just slightly more noisy than a quiet suburb), the inverter generator is started via a simple traditional pull-start mechanism.

-With a fuel capacity of 1.1 gallon, the SUA2000iD can operate for up to 10 hours using gasoline (fuel consumption around 0.11 GPH).
-When using propane, it can run for up to 30 hours (estimation based on a 20 lbs tank - propane consumption around 0.16 GPH) using propane.
+Regarding its running time, the SUA2000iD, with a 1.1 gallon fuel capacity can operate for up to 10 hours with a full tank of gasoline (fuel consumption around 0.11 GPH).
+When using propane, it can run for up to 30 hours (estimation based on a 20 lbs tank - propane consumption around 0.16 GPH).

-Additionally, it features 1 DC outlet: there's a 5V USB port (USB-A) allowing you to conveniently charge electronics such as mobile phones and tablets.
+Additionally, it features 1 DC outlet: there's a 5V USB port (USB-A) with which charging of electronics like mobile phones and tablets is made convenient.

-Even though this A-iPower generator isn't quite RV Ready, its L5-30R receptacle allows an easy RV connection via an L5-30P to TT-30R adaptor (included), thanks to its L5-30R receptacle.
+Even if this A-iPower generator isn't quite RV Ready, it still allows for an easy RV connection via an L5-30P to TT-30R adaptor (included), thanks to its L5-30R receptacle.

 Since the A-iPower SUA2000iD is an inverter generator, its closed design (L20.9 x W12.4 x H21.1 in) has an esthetical advantage over conventional, open frame devices.
 The design follows the contemporary trends and is perfect for recreationally generating power.

-Some light indicators allow you to instantly see if the oil level is too low, the generator is ready, its oil levels are insufficient and the generator is on overload.
+Some light indicators allow you to instantly see if the oil level is too low, the generator is ready and the generator is overloaded.

 The A-iPower SUA2000iD is EPA-approved and CARB-compliant.
-It can therefore be sold and purchased in all 50 states, including California.
+Therefore, its sale and purchase are permitted in all of the 50 states, including California.